kuzudb/graphdb-demo/README.md

 # Graph demos and use cases

-This repo contains recipes and starter code for various graph use cases in KùzuDB.
-Feel free to clone/fork the repo and use the code in your own projects!
+This repo contains recipes and starter code for various graph use cases in Kùzu.
+Feel free to clone/fork the repo and modify the code for your own projects!

 ## Getting Started

-In addition to a [command line utility](https://kuzudb.com/docusaurus/getting-started/cli), Kùzu has a number of client SDKs available allowing you to interface with the database in your language of choice.
+In addition to a [command line tool](https://kuzudb.com/docusaurus/getting-started/cli), Kùzu has a number of client libraries available that allow you to interface with the database in your language of choice.
 Currently, the following languages are supported:

 - Python
 - Node.js